ODIM-Project/ODIM/README.md

      The above command will perform below tasks:
      - brings down all the deployed containers.
      - remove only those docker images which were created and deployed as containers.
-     - removes data stored by Consul, Redis & Kafka
+     - removes data stored by Consul, Redis & Kafka.

      ```
      $ make deepclean